UniqueNetwork/unique_docs/docs/about/network-features/sponsoring.md

 First, the rate limit is checked.
 If everything is OK, then the network chooses who pays for a transaction (before its execution).

-> The choice is based on the rate limit, but not on the account balances.
+> The choice is based on the rate limit, but not on the address balances.

-Then, when the transaction is being carried out, the network tries to withdraw the fee from the selected account.
+Then, when the transaction is being carried out, the network tries to withdraw the fee from the selected address.

 If collection sponsoring is enabled, the specified sponsor pays for a transaction in any case.
-If the sponsor account does not have enough money, then the error will occur, and the transaction will not be carried out.
+If the sponsor address does not have enough money, then the error will occur, and the transaction will not be carried out.

-> There is no way for another account to pay for the transaction when sponsoring is enabled.
+> There is no way for another address to pay for the transaction when sponsoring is enabled.

 The [Example](#example) section demonstrates how the collection sponsoring works in a sample scenario.